patrick-crawford/WEB422-Backup/notes/angular-forms-state-validation.md

 >
 > You can then inspect the control's state by exporting ngModel to a local template variable.

-The validation attributes currently supported are as follows:
+Some of the most common validation attributes are:

 **[required](https://angular.io/api/forms/RequiredValidator)**
 ```html